-The effective tax rate for the three months endedMarch 31, 2013 is 26.9% and reflects the benefit of energy tax credits as discussed below.
-Due to the effects of the deferred tax asset valuation allowance and federal and state tax net operating losses ("NOLs"), the effective tax rate in 2012 is not meaningful as there is no correlation between the effective tax rate and the amount of pre-tax loss for that period.
+The effective tax rate for the three months endedJune 30, 2013 is 27.0% and reflects the benefit of energy tax credits from the IRC §45L homebuilder manufacturing deduction, and partial reversal of the state valuation allowance on our deferred tax assets.
+Due to the effects of the deferred tax asset valuation allowance and federal and state tax net operating losses ("NOLs"), the effective tax rate in 2012 is not meaningful as there is no correlation between the effective tax rate and the amount of pre-tax income or loss for that period.

-At March 31, 2013 and December 31, 2012, we have no unrecognized tax benefits due to the lapse of the statute of limitations and completion of audits for prior years.
-We believe that our current income tax filing positions and deductions will be sustained on audit and do not anticipate any adjustments that will result in a material change.
+At June 30, 2013 and December 31, 2012, we have no unrecognized tax benefits due to the lapse of the statute of limitations and completion of audits for prior years.
+We believe that our current income tax filing positions and deductions would be sustained on audit and do not anticipate any adjustments that would result in a material change.
 Our policy is to accrue interest and penalties on unrecognized tax benefits and include them in federal income tax expense.